Individual problems in marriage counseling

 “When she was depressed, she would get very agitated and irritable, and the slightest thing would have her lock her door and cry.
 I know it was the depression now, but back then, when I was a kid, I thought I caused it.”

-In Jack’s excellent individual psychotherapy, the depressive episodes were the focus on treatment.
-But his marital relationship was never fully explored, despite the fact that depression in one spouse causes a nine-fold increase in divorce.
+In Jack’s excellent individual psychotherapy, the depressive episodes were the focus of treatment.
+However, his marital relationship was never fully explored, even though depression in one spouse causes a nine-fold increase in divorce.

-His therapist had referred him for anti-depressives medication believing “he had a family history of depression,” and otherwise did brief treatment.
+His therapist had referred him for anti-depressive medication, believing “he had a family history of depression,” and otherwise did brief treatment.
 Jack learned strategies for better managing his depressive symptomatology, which helped.

-When he presented for couples therapy treatment, reported being upset at his marital troubles, but not currently depressed
+When he presented for couples therapy treatment, he reported being upset at his marital troubles but not currently depressed.

 Couple’s presenting problem

-Jack and Lorraine had always thought of themselves as being in a “good marriage.”
-They never fought, and lived a comfortable life.
+Jack and Lorraine had always considered themselves in a “good marriage.”
+They never fought and lived a comfortable life.
 True, they had lost a sense of closeness and sexual intimacy with each other, but they rationalized that “sex at our age isn’t a big deal.”
 Lorraine is 58, and Jack just turned 60.

-The couple would probably not have come in, had it not been for their son, Jared.
+The couple would probably not have come in had it not been for their son, Jared.
 Jared, now 32, had moved home after a hostile divorce that left him close to bankruptcy.
-Jared was also depressed, borderline alcoholic, and was resentful of his life circumstances, and his financial dependency on his parents.
+Jared was also depressed, borderline alcoholic, and resentful of his life circumstances and his financial dependency on his parents.

-His attitude became increasingly belligerent and his behavior became harder to live with.
-As his drinking increased, and his behavior worsened, his worried parents began to argue about how to best handle it.
+His attitude became increasingly belligerent, and his behavior became more challenging.
+As his drinking increased and his behavior worsened, his worried parents began to argue about how to handle it best.

-In the past, as already mentioned, this couple remained distant from each other and seldom fought.
-Neither felt entitled to the unhappiness they experienced in the marriage.
-They treated each other like wounded soldiers who had to be treated gently.
+As mentioned, this couple remained distant from each other in the past and seldom fought.
+Neither felt entitled to the unhappiness they experienced in their marriage.
+They treated each other like wounded soldiers who needed to be treated gently.

 Neither parent was asleep.
-Despite Jared being well into adulthood, they worried about him the same way they had when he was still a teenager.
+Despite Jared being well into adulthood, they worried about him like they had when he was still a teenager.

-Jack wanted his son to “face up to the problems” he had and “deal with them.”
+Jack wanted his son to “face up to his problems “ and “deal with them.”
 Jack would go down to meet Jared when he got home and the two would “go at it.”

 While the men fought downstairs, Lorraine sat in bed, frozen with fear.
 While she hadn’t identified it at the time, the raised voices brought her back to childhood, when she felt helpless to intervene in the violence directed at her mother.

-Her own individual problems in marriage counseling impacted her capacity to communicate effectively, and this would take more than teaching communication “skills” to fix.
+Her problems in marriage counseling impacted her capacity to communicate effectively, and this would take more than teaching communication “skills” to fix.

-While Jack and Jared never came to blows, her body reacted as if they had.
+While Jack and Jared never came to blows, her body reacted like they had.
 She was flooded, her heart pounded, and she wanted to run away.
 She felt sick inside.

-While Lorraine didn’t know what caused her feelings, she knew it needed to stop.
-She thought “it” was the anger and the hostility between Jack and Jared, but it was also the flooding she experienced in her body.
-She was overwhelmed–and she blamed it all on Jack.
+While Lorraine didn’t know what caused her feelings, she knew they needed to stop.
+She thought “it” was the anger and hostility between Jack and Jared, but it was also the flooding she experienced in her body.
+She was overwhelmed, and she blamed it all on Jack.

 To Lorraine, Jack was the one who “started it.”
 “If he just left Jared alone, things would be okay,” she told herself.
-It was impossible for her to hear Jack’s side of the story, through her fear, and bodily reactions.
+She couldn’t hear Jack’s story through her fear and bodily reactions.

-Her anger was intense toward her husband, greater than it had been at any previous point in her marriage.
-It was as if the fights between her husband and son opened up a floodgate of anger toward her husband that was decades old.
+Her anger toward her husband was intense, greater than at any previous point in her marriage.
+It was as if the fights between her husband and son had opened a floodgate of anger toward her husband, who was decades old.

-Unbeknownst to both of them, Lorraine was attempting to heal old childhood wounds, but she was ill-equipped to do so.
-Lorraine had learned in her childhood that fighting was dangerous, and led to violence, so she had scrupulously avoided it in her marriage
+Unbeknownst to both of them, Lorraine attempted to heal old childhood wounds but was ill-equipped to do so.
+Lorraine had learned in her childhood that fighting was dangerous and led to violence, so she had scrupulously avoided it in her marriage.

-But now, in the battle between her husband and son, she was the protector.
+But now, she was the protector in the battle between her husband and son.
 She stood up to Jack.
 Symbolically, she was unconsciously defending her mother when she “protected” her only son.

 She had promised herself that her household would not be full of the turmoil she lived with as a child.
-Now, however, she and Jack were now embroiled in a bitter fight that saw no resolution.
+However, she and Jack were embroiled in a bitter fight that saw no resolution.

 The history of the conflict

-While the couple had a different philosophy about parenting throughout their marriage, they had successfully avoided fighting about it, by each drawing clear lines of responsibility for managing the household and the family.
+While the couple had different parenting philosophies throughout their marriage, they successfully avoided fighting about it by each clearly defining their responsibility for managing the household and the family.

 If Jack tried to institute discipline, Lorraine stepped in to “handle it.”
-Jack acquiesced most times, but never felt right about it.
-Instead of putting in place what Jack considered “logical consequences” for Jared’s childhood misbehavior, Lorraine preferred to have “a quiet talk,” with him, and review what Jared had done wrong, and extract a promise of better behavior.
+Jack acquiesced most times but never felt right about it.
+Instead of putting in place what Jack considered “logical consequences” for Jared’s childhood misbehavior, Lorraine preferred to have “a quiet talk” with him, review what Jared had done wrong, and extract a promise of better behavior.

 Current struggles